swvanbuuren/simple-cdd-yaml/README.md

 ## License

-An MIT style license applies for mlpyqtgraph, see the [LICENSE](LICENSE) file for more details.
+An MIT style license applies for Simple-CDD-YAML, see the [LICENSE](LICENSE) file for more details.